Bengali Buddhists

-Bengali Buddhists (বাঙালি বৌদ্ধ) are a religious subgroup of the Bengalis who adhere to or practice the religion of Buddhism.
-Bengali Buddhist people mainly live in Bangladesh and Indian states West Bengal and Tripura.
+Bengali Buddhists (বাঙালি বৌদ্ধ) are a religious sub-group of the Bengalis who adhere to or practice the religion of Buddhism.
+Bengali Buddhist people mainly live in Bangladesh and Indian states of West Bengal and Tripura.

-Buddhism has a rich ancient heritage in the Bengal.
-The region was a bastion of the ancient Buddhist Mauryan and Palan empires, when the Mahayana and Vajrayana schools flourished.
-South-Eastern Bengal was ruled by the medieval Buddhist Kingdom of Mrauk U during the 16th and 17th centuries.
-The British Raj influenced the emergence of modern community.
+Buddhism has a rich ancient heritage in Bengal.
+The region was a bastion of the ancient Buddhist Mauryan and Palan empires when the Mahayana and Vajrayana schools flourished.
+South-eastern Bengal was ruled by the medieval Buddhist Kingdom of Mrauk U during the 16th and 17th centuries.
+The British Raj influenced the emergence of the modern community.

 Today, Bengali Buddhists are followers of Theravāda Buddhism.

 History

 Ancient Bengal was a center of Buddhist learning and art.
-Buddhist artifacts have been excavated throughout the region, particularly in Wari-Bateshwar, Chandraketugarh, Paharpur, Mahasthangarh and Mainamati.
+Buddhist artefacts have been excavated throughout the region, particularly in Wari-Bateshwar, Chandraketugarh, Paharpur, Mahasthangarh and Mainamati.
 The Mauryan Empire led by Ashoka extended its suzerainty to the region in the 2nd century BCE.
 Ashoka played an important role in propagating Buddhism in his own empire and the wider ancient world.
 Mauryan rule was succeeded by the Buddhist Samatata maritime kingdom in Bengal.